expo/atlas/README.md

 # Expo Atlas

-Inspect the bundle stats from Metro.
+Inspect bundle contents, on module level, from Metro.

 > [!Warning]
 > This project is highly experimental and will likely not work for your project.